Nathan Healy

 06

-Aurora homeowners can significantly reduce solar installation costs with various solar incentives in Colorado, including federal tax credits and state-specific programs.
+Aurora residents can significantly reduce solar installation costs through various solar incentives in Illinois available today.

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More